 You Must Have Earned Enough Work Credits

-SSDI is a program for workers who paid into Social Security over the course of their careers.
-To qualify, you must have an extensive enough work history and enough recent work to earn 20 credits, depending on how old you are.
+SSDI is a program for workers who paid into Social Security during their careers.
+To qualify, you must have an extensive enough work history and enough recent work to earn 20 credits, depending on your age.
+Twenty credits generally equal about five years of work.

-You Must Fall Below the Current Substantial Gainful Activity Limit
+You Must Fall Below the Current Substantial Gainful Activity (SGA) Limit

-SSDI is not an income-based program, but the SSA has set a limit to how much you can earn from working a job and still claim to have a disability.
+SSDI is not an income-based program.
+However, the SSA has set a limit on how much you can earn from working a job and still claim to have a disability.
 This substantial gainful activity (SGA) limit includes only wages you gain from employment.
-You can subtract any disability-related costs or the expense of certain accommodations.
-The SGA 2021 limit is $1,310 per month for non-blind individuals, whereas blind individuals are limited at $2,190.
+The SGA 2023 limit is $1,470 per month for non-blind individuals, whereas blind individuals are limited to $2,460.

 You Must Meet the SSA’s Definition of Disabled

-Often, the most difficult part of getting SSDI benefits is showing you meet the SSA’s definition of “disabled.”
-The SSA only pays out for those who suffer a long-term, total disability.
+Often, the most challenging part of getting SSDI benefits is showing you meet the SSA’s definition of when a person is considered disabled.
+The SSA only pays out to those who have a disability that is expected to be long-term, total disability.

-In general, your disability must last for a year or more – or your doctor must expect it to last for a year or more or cause your death.
-Then, you need to meet the criteria related to your condition outlined in the SSA’s impairment listings.
+In general, the disability requirement is that your condition must be expected to last for a year or more, or cause your death.
+Then, you must meet the criteria related to your condition that the SSA outlines its impairment listings.

-These impairment listings, sometimes called the Blue Book, divide disabilities by the body part or system affected.
+These impairment listings, sometimes called the Blue Book, categorize disabilities by the body part or system affected.
 Some of these impairments include:

 - Musculoskeletal disorders